 - Mouse click animations (only one default click effect is supported).

-- Question pools, Likert question slides, and random question slides (supported in Cp 7 and later).
+- Question pools, Likert question slides, and random question slides.

 - Slide transitions.

-- Slide background if a SWF file is used.
+- Slide background if an SWF file is used.

 - Audio attached to invisible objects.